meganesu/personal-site-v2/src/blog/2010s-decade-review.md

 * CTPR 335 - Editing
     * Fell in love with the nitty gritty detail.
 I loved zooming in to the frame-by-frame details and then zooming out to think about the big picture as a whole.
 It felt like a great mix of technical/analytical work and creative work.
 A mix of right brain and left brain.
 I still love editing, and I'd love to work on it more.
 I had a TA who told me I was good at it, and he offered to help me get an internship at the place where he worked.
 * CSCI 271 - Discrete Methods in CS (Golubchik?)
     * Only female professor I ever had in the CS department - actually, the only female professor I had in the entire Viterbi school of engineering.
+Maybe that's part of the reason I never really saw myself being a professional developer.
 * ITP 360 - 3D Compositing and Visual Effects
     * Redid the entire alien movie.
 Learned the bad lesson that sometimes other people are incompetent and you need to do it all yourself.